St. Peter's Church (Washington, D.C.): New church building

 Belfry of St. Peter's, rebuilt in 1941.

 During the next pastorate of Monsignor James O'Brien, who began in 1888, the demolition of the church began in 1889.
 The foundation of the building was dedicated by Cardinal James Gibbons on November 23, 1890.
 Within the year, the building was sufficiently complete to allow Mass to be said in the church on Christmas day.
 By the end of 1889, the building made of granite and marble quarried in Maryland was complete, with its spire rising to 140 feet and the nave seating 950 people.
 It was outfitted with French glass windows.
 In 1901, the rectory was rebuilt under O'Brien to provide for more comfortable living conditions.
 O'Brien retired in December 1922 and was succeeded by Eugene J. Connelly as pastor in 1922, previously the chancellor to the archbishop.
 A new school was built in 1923 and again in the 1930s due to overcrowding.

 On the morning of March 17, 1940, the church building was destroyed by a five-alarm fire, which was caused by a spark from a blowtorch being used to remove paint from the windows of the clerestory.
 Assistant priests Charles W. Nelson and Frances E. Sullivan rushed to remove the Eucharistic vessels from the building.
 Following the fire, the nearby Foundry United Methodist Church took up a collection of its parishioners to assist St. Peter's.
 Likewise, the Lutheran Church of the Reformation and St. Mark's Episcopal Church offered to allow the priests of St. Peter's to celebrate Mass there, though these offers were not taken up.

 The church began to be rebuilt in June 1940, opening on April 13, 1941, Easter Sunday.
 Archbishop Michael Curley presided over the opening.
-Michael J. O'Sullivan served as pastor from 1970 until 2005, when he was succeeded by Charles McCann.
-In 2017, Gary Studniewski became pastor.
-Rev. Daniel B. Carson became pastor in July 2022.